 Building a WalT image from a Dockerfile

 In order to modify an image easily, one can use walt image shell or walt image cp.
+One can also do modifications directly on a node and then use walt node save to record the modified OS as a new image (see walt help show node-save).
 However, listing build steps in a Dockerfile makes an image build reproducible, a valuable feature for image maintenance.
 Command walt image build allows to build images this way.

 Using walt image build